Icinga/icinga2/doc/4-monitoring-basics.md

 templates.
 Attributes inherited from a template can be overridden in the object if necessary.

+You can import existing non-template objects into objects which requires you to use unique names for templates and objects sharing the same namespace.

+Example for importing objects:

+    object CheckCommand "snmp-simple" {
+      ...
+      vars.snmp_defaults = ...
+    }

+    object CheckCommand "snmp-advanced" {
+      import "snmp-simple"
+      ...
+      vars.snmp_advanced = ...
+    }

 ### <a id="using-apply"></a> Apply objects based on rules

 Instead of assigning each object ([Service](#objecttype-service),